byceps/byceps/docs/installation_docker/index.rst

       127.0.0.1       api.byceps.example
       127.0.0.1       cozylan.example

-- But if you are **installing to a server**, substitude above hostnames in the config with ones that use actual, registered Internet domains.
+- But if you are **installing to a server on the Internet**, substitute above hostnames in the configuration with ones that use actual, registered Internet domains.

 Docker Preparation